SBI International Transfer: Fees, Rates & Limits 2026

 • Their bank's name and address

-• Additional information based on the country - like a sort code for the UK or routing number for the US
+• Additional information based on the country — such as a sort code for the UK or routing number for the US

 • Reason for payment